-The age of maximum productivity or crested wheatgrass is three to five years after which it declines to a normal productive capacity resulting from the exhaustion of residual soil moisture and nitrates from the soil.
-This station has a 20-year old stand of crested wheatgrass which produces about the same now as it did ten years ago.
+The age of maximum productivity of crested wheatgrass is three to five years after which it declines to a normal productive capacity resulting from the exhaustion of residual soil moisture and nitrates from the soil.
+This station has a 21-year old stand of crested wheatgrass which produces about the same now as it did ten years ago.
 In order to increase the productivity it may be desirable to use a cultivating implement both in late fall and in early spring to loosen the soil and thin out the thick stand.
-The cultivation increases the rate of nitrilication so that the increased growth will be as much as 25% over the non-cultivated stand.
+The cultivation increases the rate of nitrification so that the increased growth will be as much as 25% over the non-cultivated stand.
 Usually this is recommended for grasses that are over four years old.

-The Use of Nitrogen in Seed Production of Grasses.
-In 1948, light applications of ammonium sulphate to both cultivated and uncultivated old stands of grass were begun.
-Ammonium nitrate also was used.
-Although no data are available, inspection of the plats indicates that a positive response was obtained, treated plats showing a darker color and more luxuriant growth.
+The Use of Nitrogen in Seed Production of Grasses: In 1948, light applications of ammonium sulphate to both sultivated and incultivated old stands of grass were begun.
+Armonium nitrate also was used.
+Although no data are available, inspection of the plots indicates that a positive response was obtained, treated plots showing a darker color and more luminiant growth.
 In 1949 the season was too dry to apply nitrogen to grass.